 Even more fun than just serving marshmallow creme as a topping is using it to make fudge in that old-fashioned sort of style, but without the terrifying precision that usually requires (do you keep stirring after it’s shiny, or do you have to make sure it doesn’t shine?
 I can never get it right!).

 It also makes the absolute best Pinkberry-style no churn frozen yogurt.
 All you have to do is mix the fluff with Greek-style yogurt.
 Nondairy yogurt even works, as long as it’s thick enough.
+And it’s perfect as one of only two ingredients in my Dole Whip recipe.

 Try mixing your homemade marshmallow creme with coconut creme and a few other goodies and you’ve got yourself some no churn dairy free rocky road ice cream.